jackie-s-dev/blm_bot/README.md

 # BLACK LIVES MATTER

 ## How does it work?
-This bot is intended to add views to a YouTube video that will fund various Black Lives Matter causes.
-The bot will not only watch the charity video, but it will also view and comment on other videos to promote the algorithm and spread awareness completely hands free.
+This bot is intended to add views to a YouTube video that will fund Black Lives Matter causes.
+The bot will not only watch the specified charity video, but it will also view and comment on other videos to promote the algorithm and spread awareness completely hands free.

 This bot uses your Google account to add comments and interact with the browser.
-You will be able to see what the bot is doing as it will open up a browser automatically.
+You will be able to see what the bot is doing after the blm_bot opens your browser automatically.
 [Please do not interact with the browser that will open up as it might disturb the programs terrible senses]

 As the user of this program, you have direct control over the tags that the bot uses to search for as well as the comments which the bot places on other videos.
 The comments may be simple or directly promoting the BLM movement-- it's in your hands.